Are you interested in learning Italian? Have you been looking at language courses and Italian lessons?

 Do you know the story of the Italian language?
 You probably know it didn’t just show up one day.

 Italian, like almost every other language on the planet, has an interesting history.
-Since language and culture are inseparable, why not learn about Italian online before you start working on your language skills?
+Since language and culture are inseparable, why not learn about online Italian courses before you start working on your language skills?

 Whether you’re a linguist, history buff, or just love Italian, this article should be of some interest since it’s basically the history of Italian for beginners.
 Let’s go!